 The very words art therapy can sound abstract, and many people have little understanding of its origins, principles, and purpose.
 That can easily create myriad misconceptions.
-At Road to Recovery Wellness Center, we lay out five facts about art therapy.
+At Road to Recovery Wellness Center, we lay out five facts about art therapy for addiction recovery.

 Art Therapy’s Many Uses

 Art therapy is a modality for self-understanding, emotional change, and personal growth.

 As a vast field, art therapy has been used in substance abuse recovery for many decades.
 It helps clients with everything from processing emotions to gaining personal growth.

 The role of the art therapist is to help people explore and express themselves authentically through art.
 Through this process, people may find relief from overwhelming emotions, crises, or trauma.
 They may discover insights about themselves, increase their sense of well-being, enrich their daily lives through creative expression, or experience personal transformation.
 We use the power of art to expand self-understanding, to offer insight not available through other means, and to extend our client?s ability to communicate.
 At Road to Recovery Wellness Center, we view art expressions as personal narratives conveyed through images, as well as through the stories that people attach to those images.
 Finding personal meaning in one?s images is often part of the art therapy process.
 For some people, it is one of the most potent therapeutic qualities of art expression.
 It is a powerful way of knowing yourself and a powerful form of healing.

 Art as therapy dates back to the 1940s.

 Art therapy began as a distinct form of psychotherapy in the 1940s.
 Over the years it has been used as a successful ancillary to enhance a patient’s recovery from addiction to drugs and alcohol.